ben-razor/aqua-explore/demo/docs/playground.md

 ### Writing JS

-There are a number of objects and functions exposed to the JS entry editor:
+There are a number of objects and functions exposed to the JS editor:

 * The [Fluence](https://fluence.network/fluence-js/modules.html#Fluence) object